ericvicenti/OpenBook/ReadME.md

 ## Providers

 A provider is a super-host.
 In order to be a provider, you must own the parent domain which hosts reside under.
 In our example, the user is `username.friendbook.com`, and the provider is `friendbook.com`.
-When a provider is authenticated,
+Because it might be expensive to assign a different SSL key for every friendbook user, sub-hosts can delegate their networking duties to their parent.

 ## Posts